I didn’t even realize it was happening. I hadn’t noticed how worry and fear were taking over and robbing me of peace of mind.

 The Honest Truth

 I tried to make this simple by keeping it all R’s for you to remember–Receive.
 Release.
 Rehearse.
 Rest.
 But I have to be honest with you, it’s not easy!
 You’ll need your boxing gloves on because the fight is real.
-Sometimes rehashing our failures and believing the lies is easier than fighting it but don’t settle for easy because His peace that sings over us is so worth it.
+Sometimes rehashing our failures and believing the lies is easier than fighting.
+But don’t settle for easy because His peace that sings over us is so worth it.

-For some of us, you’ve been rehashing the negative, the errors, rehearsing the lies instead of the truth, for years.
-As a result of this, you have paved deep engrained paths in your brain that immediately take you down this path of fear or worry when you’re being triggered.
+For some of us, you’ve been rehashing the negative, the errors, rehearsing the lies instead of the truth, for decades.
+As a result of this, you have paved deep engrained paths (habits) in your brain that immediately take you down this path of fear or worry when you’re being triggered.
+So you’ll need to discipline your mind to set new pathways (habits).

 So listen closely–be patient but don’t give up.